estelle/flexbox/draft/bak/01_flexbox.md

 ![Figure 1d.
 Button with many components neatly vertically centered](img/1/01_inline_flex_agree_button.png)[::LINK::](http://localhost/flexfiles/button.html)

 In the past, multi-column layouts were created by floating each column, with each column being a predetermined width and differing heights dependent on the column's content.
-While you can use faux background images with this multi-column layout solution, or the `table` value of the `display` property, flexbox is a simple way to make the columns equal in height, with the width dependent on the columns relative content.
+Other than using tables for layout - which is a no-no - there was no way to make the columns equal in height, with the width dependent on the columns relative content.
 Other than tables, which should not be used for layout, there was no way to make all the columns equal in height without actually declaring a height, risking lots of white space or overflowing content.

-> Note: Tables should not be used for layout for many reasons, including the fact that table layout is not semantic, difficult to updated if your layout changes, can be challenging to make accessible, adds to code bloat, and makes it more difficult to copy text.
-That said, tables are appropriate for tabular data.

 The [holy-grail layout](https://en.wikipedia.org/wiki/Holy_Grail_(web_design), with a header, 3-columns, and a footer, could be solved in many way, none of them simple, until we had flexbox: